Wild Whey Protein nutrition and herpes management guide

 What is the lysine-arginine ratio of Wild Whey Protein?

-The lysine-arginine ratio of Wild Whey Protein is 3.69.
-A ratio above 1 generally favors lysine.
-This ratio helps determine how suitable it is for herpes management.
+The lysine-arginine ratio of Wild Whey Protein is 3.69, calculated from 10489.00mg lysine and 2840.00mg arginine per 100g serving.
+A ratio above 1 means lysine is the dominant amino acid, which is generally favourable for herpes management.

 Ancient Nutrition High Lysine Whey Protein